jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/ReadWriteProxy/Create-ReadWriteProxy.md

 * Before enabling the read-write proxy, the read-only instance must be created
 * Currently, JCS for MySQL, MariaDB and Percona support enabling of the read-write proxy

+## Functional limitation
+* ssl is not supported

+## Notes:
+* The query in transactions will only be assigned to the primary library
+* The multi-statement query will only be assigned to the primary library, such as insert into...;  select last_insert_id();
+* The storage procedure and function will only be assigned to the primary library
+* Execution of Multi-Statements will only be assigned to the primary library
+* The consistency of non-transactional read cannot be ensured.
+The requirements of read consistency in business can be encapsulated in the transaction.
+* The use of variables in querying statement is not supported.
+An error will be returned

 ## Operation Steps
 1. Log in [Cloud Database RDS Console](https://rds-console.jdcloud.com/database).
 2. Select the target instance of which the read-only proxy needs to be enabled, click the name of the target instance, and enter the Details of the instance.